gilxsilva/gilxsilva/README.md

 ### about me

-bay area kid. raised in chapala, jalisco. back in the US for stanford — where i study how people and technology shape each other.
+bay area kid. raised in chapala, jalisco. back in the US for stanford

-i build at the intersection of **HCI, social impact, and product** — from amazon's last-mile delivery infrastructure to an english-learning program still running at mission high school, sf.
+i build at the intersection of **HCI, social impact, and product**

 ```
 currently → SDE intern @ Amazon (summer 2026)
 studying  → Symbolic Systems (HCI) @ Stanford
-open to   → new grad roles, summer 2027
+open to   → intern roles, summer 2027
 ```

 <br/>